Polaris Music Prize

-Jury and selection process
+Jury and selection

-There is no submission process or entry fee for the Polaris Music Prize.
-Jurors select what they consider the five best Canadian albums released in the previous year.
-The ballots are tabulated with each number one pick awarded five points, a number two pick awarded four points and so on.
-A long list of 40 titles is classified, released in mid-June, and promoted to the public.
-The long list is then sent back to the jury.
-The jurors then re-submit five top picks from this long list.
+There is no submission process or entry fee for the prize, and jurors select what they consider the five best Canadian albums released in the previous year.
+Ballots are tabulated with each number-one pick awarded five points and a number-two pick awarded four points.
+A list of 40 titles is released in mid-June and sent back to the jury, which re-submits five top picks.

-These ballots are re-tabulated and the top ten titles form the Polaris short list.
-This list is released in early July and promoted to the public.
-A smaller group of 11 jury members ("The Grand Jury") who convene in Toronto at the Polaris Music Prize gala in late September decide the ultimate winner.
-The decision is finalized during the gala as the nominated artists or bands perform and the winner is announced by the previous year's winner.
-Grand jurors are selected so that each shortlisted album has one person in the jury room to advocate for it; ten are selected on the basis of having named one of the shortlisted albums as their top pick in the balloting, while the remaining jury position is given to a person who did not vote for any of the shortlisted albums at all.
+Ballots are re-tabulated and the top ten titles are the Polaris short list, which is released in early July.
+A group of 11 jurors (the "Grand Jury") meets in Toronto in late September to choose the winner.
+The nominated artists (or bands) perform, and the winner is announced by the previous year's winner.
+Each shortlisted album has one grand juror to advocate for it; ten jurors are selected for naming a shortlisted album as their top pick in the balloting, and the remaining juror did not vote for any shortlisted albums.

-Polaris Music Prize board of directors selects the jurors.
-The jury list includes more than 200 Canadian music journalists, bloggers, and broadcasters.
-To ensure an impartial outcome, no one with direct financial relationships with artists is eligible to become a jury member.
-The organization itself is a registered, not-for-profit corporation.
-Another key benefit of enlisting music journalists, broadcasters and bloggers as judges is that increased media coverage draws attention to quality music in a cluttered commercial landscape and an increasingly fractured music scene.
+The Polaris Music Prize board of directors selects the jurors from a list of over 200 Canadian music journalists, bloggers, and broadcasters.
+No one with a direct financial relationship with an artist can be a jury member.
+Enlisting music journalists, broadcasters and bloggers as judges attracts attention to good music in a cluttered commercial landscape and a fractured music scene.
+Former CBC Q host and first Polaris Gala host Jian Ghomeshi was quietly removed from the juror pool on November 3, 2014.

-On November 3, 2014, Jian Ghomeshi, the disgraced former CBC Q host and host of the first Polaris Gala, was removed from the Polaris juror pool.
-Polaris officials made no official announcement on the subject.
+In 2026, the prize announced that it was dropping the grand jury deliberation process, and opening the voting on the final winner to a full 205-member voting panel.